 Wine is a beverage that has nearly universal appeal.
 In addition to being consumed by themselves, wine varietals are paired with specific meals for one-of-a-kind culinary experiences.
-Between red, white, rose, and sparkling wines, there are infinite flavor combinations for occasions both casual and formal.
+Between red, white, rose, and sparkling wines, there are infinite flavor combinations for occasions both casual and formal-they even come in handy when you're learning how to open a winery.

 We’ve compiled the best gluten free wine brands, gift baskets, and wine coolers so you don’t have to.
 Keep reading for our recommendations.